dollodart/usdc-or/readme.md

 accomplished by the line `\input{test-params}` to input the macros contained in test-params.tex before `\usepackage{usdc-or}`.

-This package automates the case caption, counsel information (a macro should be provided to typeset the counsel information), signature, and certificate of service.
-It can be used with the legbib package, also by this author, to automate legal citations, including those to exhibits and to counsel (an
-@counsel entry is defined in a .bib used to typeset the counsel contact information by Biblatex).
+This package automates the case caption, case header (=caption + counsel information, a macro should be provided to typeset the counsel information), signature, and certificate of service.
+It can be used with the legbib package, also by this author, to automate legal citations, including those to exhibits and to counsel (an @counsel entry is defined in a .bib used to typeset the counsel contact information by Biblatex).
 The LaTeX article class and other standard (tex-live) packages (hyperref, fancyhdr) are used to automate footers, page numbering, table of contents, section and paragraph references (including links), and backlinks.

 ## Document Object Model